AdobeDocs/experience-platform.en/help/profile/edge-profiles.md

 ### Projection Worker Service {#mepw}

 The Projection Worker Service (MEPW) monitors changes happening on the hub on profiles.
 After examining the changes in the configurations, this service prepares the projections and sends them out to the previously specified edge regions.
 Additionally, this service processes the entity refresh requests and sends out the required projections to the necessary regions.
+Entity refreshes are used to ensure the entity can be accessed with high availability.

 ### Express Profile Service {#xps}

 The Express Profile Service (XPS) retrieves the profiles on the different edges.
-This service receives requests from downstream solutions, such as Adobe Target, and looks up the profiles from the databases on the edges, and sends the requested profile to the requesting solution.
+This service receives requests from downstream solutions, such as Adobe Target or Custom Personalization destinations, and looks up the profiles from the databases on the edges, and sends the requested profile to the requesting solution.
 If the profile isn't found, a refresh request is send to the associated hub.

 ## Next steps